fiskaltrust/interface-doc/doc/appendix-fr-boi-tva-decl-30-10-30/reference-tables/reference-tables.md

 ### ftJournalTypeFlag

-Journals can be extracted in combination with this flags, which would be indicated using codes in byte 5.
-These codes can be combined using the logic operator OR.
+Journals can be extracted in combination with these flags, indicated using codes in byte 5.
+These codes can be combined using the logic operator `OR`.

 | **Value**            | **Description**                  | **Version** |
 |----------------------|----------------------------------|-------------|